callysto/hackathon/docs/olph/README.md

 ## Submitting Your Entry

 Please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSc_w1a6d0VQ6kF7o9lww2ovE2YbsvBMJj5HpnuFkTRnOaDWFQ/viewform) to submit your notebook file(s).
-Make your your name is in the notebook.
+Make sure your name is in the notebook.

 ## Hackathon Feedback